Restaurant website design

 Do restaurant websites need ADA compliance work?

 Yes.
 Restaurant websites still need to be usable with keyboards, screen readers, and mobile assistive settings.
-A compliance-minded launch reduces risk and improves the experience for every visitor.
+A WCAG-aligned launch process reduces obvious risk and improves the experience for every visitor.

 Can you redesign only the homepage?